interference-project/interference/README.md

 # interference

+##### Interference is a java library enable you to run a full featured ORM database
-##### simple distributed persistent layer for java applications
+##### and implement persistent layer in your distributed application
-##### (c) 2010 - 2020 head systems, ltd
+###### (c) 2010 - 2020 head systems, ltd
-##### current revision: 2020.1 beta (unstable)
+###### current revision: release 2020.2
-##### for detailed information see doc/InterferenceManual.pdf
+###### for detailed information see:
+###### http://interference.su and doc/InterferenceManual.pdf

-##### contacts: info@inteference.su
+###### contacts: info@inteference.su
 ##### https://github.com/interference-project/interference

 ## Concepts & features

+- runs in the same JVM with your application
+- operates with simple objects (POJOs)
-- supports Base JPA annotations
+- uses base JPA annotations for object mapping directly to persistent storage
-- supports local & distributed SQL queries
+- supports horizontal scaling SQL queries
-- supports complex event processing and streaming SQL
 - supports transactions
-- supports unique constraints
-- supports persistent indexes
-- runs in the same JVM with local application
+- supports complex event processing (CEP) and simple streaming SQL
 - can be used as a local or distributed SQL database
-- can be used as persistent layer for a distributed application
-- operates with simple objects (POJOs), annotated primarily according to the JPA specification
-- allows you to make changes to data and query data from any node included in the cluster
+- allows you to inserts data and run SQL queries from any node included in the cluster
-- does not contain any coordination nodes and does not require the launch of any additional coordinators.
-All cluster nodes are equivalent.
+- does not require the launch of any additional coordinators
+- uses the simple and fast serialization
+- uses indices for fast access to data and increase performance of SQL joins

 ## NOTE:

-Interference is not a RDBMS in the classical sense, and it does not support ddl operations (the table structure is created on the basis of @Entity class JPA-compatible annotations), foreign keys.
-Standard dml operations, like UPDATE, DELETE for bulk changes and check constraints are planned to be implemented in future versions.
+Interference is not a RDBMS in the classical sense, and it does not support ddl operations (the table structure is created on the basis of @Entity class JPA-compatible annotations).

 ## Quick Start Application